Indefinite Sturm-Liouville operators in polar form: Regularity of critical points of couplings in Krein spaces

 \item If $z\in\rho(A_{+,0})\cap\rho(A_{-,0})$ then $z\in\rho(A) $ if and only if $ M_+(z) + M_-(z) \ne 0$. \item The resolvent of the operator $A$ is given by

 where $A_0=A_{+,0}[+]A_{-,0}$ and $f\in\cK$. \end{enumerate} \end{theorem}

-\begin{definition} The operator $A$ defined in Theorem~\ref{tHsc}(\ref{ietHsc}) is called the {\it coupling of the operators $A_+$ and $A_-$ in the Krein space $\bigl( {\cK}, \kip_{{\cK}} \bigr)$ relative to the triples $\bigl(\mathbb{C},\Gamma_{0}^+, \Gamma_{1}^+\bigr)$ and $\bigl(\mathbb{C},\Gamma_{0}^-, \Gamma_{1}^-\bigr)$} and $A_0=A_{+,0}[+]A_{-,0}$ is called the {\it decoupled} operator. \end{definition}
+\begin{definition} The operator $A$ defined in Theorem~\ref{tHsc}(\ref{ietHsc}) is called the {\it coupling of the operators $A_+$ and $A_-$ in the Krein space $\cK$ relative to the triples $\bigl(\mathbb{C},\Gamma_{0}^+, \Gamma_{1}^+\bigr)$ and $\bigl(\mathbb{C},\Gamma_{0}^-, \Gamma_{1}^-\bigr)$} and $A_0=A_{+,0}[+]A_{-,0}$ is called the {\it decoupled} operator. \end{definition}

-The next statement was proved in~\cite[Lemma~5.4]{Kost13}.
-For the convenience of the reader we present here a proof based on Theorem~\ref{tHsc}. \begin{lemma} Let $(\cH,\ahip_\cH)$ be a Hilbert space with a conjugation $j_{\cH}$, let $B$ be a closed densely defined real symmetric operator in $\cH$ with defect numbers $(1,1)$, let $\bigl(\mathbb{C},\Gamma_0,\Gamma_1\bigr)$ be a real boundary triple for $B^{\langle *\rangle}$, let $m$ and $\gamma_{B}$ be the corresponding Weyl function and the $\gamma$-field for $B$ and define
+The following statement was proved in~\cite[Lemma~5.4]{Kost13}.
+For the reader's convenience, we present a proof based on Theorem~\ref{tHsc}. \begin{lemma} Let $(\cH,\ahip_\cH)$ be a Hilbert space with a conjugation $j_{\cH}$, let $B$ be a closed densely defined real symmetric operator in $\cH$ with defect numbers $(1,1)$, let $\bigl(\mathbb{C},\Gamma_0,\Gamma_1\bigr)$ be a real boundary triple for $B^{\langle *\rangle}$, let $m$ and $\gamma_{B}$ be the corresponding Weyl function and the $\gamma$-field for $B$ and define

 Then the following inequality holds for all real $h \in\cH$: